-Talking with one of my younger students, and just for a bit of fun, I mentioned that 2017 is the year when he learns to play emotionally, to which he replied what do you mean, play emotionally.
+Talking with one of my younger students, and just for a bit of fun, I mentioned that this is the year when he learns to play emotionally, to which he replied what do you mean, play emotionally.

 After 12 years we wave goodbye to Farncombe as a venue for our weekend classical guitar course.

 Following on from my last blog, “My Vote for Practice 2”, this the 3rd installment looking at the Secret Art of Relaxation.

 A phrase I occasionally use when teaching is- “Sitting on a fence watching your fingers play”